MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

 ## About Me

+Moamen is a Junior Researcher and Doctoral Student at LUT University, Finland, pursuing a PhD in the field of Human-Computer Interaction (HCI) and Context-Aware Affective Recommender Systems.
+His interdisciplinary research lies at the intersection of affective computing, multimodal user modeling, and machine learning, with a particular focus on leveraging wearable sensing technologies such as EEG, vision-based systems, and environmental context for enhancing personalized and emotion-aware recommendations.

-Moamen holds a Masters of Science (M.Sc.) in Software Engineering awarded from the Faculty of Computers and Artificial Intelligence (FCAI), Helwan University - Egypt.
-His research interests include Human Computer Interaction, Machine Learning, and Computer Vision.
-He published few publications in both journals and conferences.
-Moreover, He co-supervised numerous graduation projects which led to several conference publications.
+He holds a Master of Science (M.Sc.) in Software Engineering from the Faculty of Computers and Artificial Intelligence (FCAI), Helwan University, Egypt.
+Moamen has published in both journals and international conferences, and is currently working on advancing multimodal fusion techniques and lightweight deep learning models for emotion recognition and recommendation on resource-constrained devices.

-Beside +4 years of academic experience, Moamen has +3 years of industry experience working as a software engineer.
+Alongside his research, Moamen has co-supervised several undergraduate graduation projects, many of which resulted in peer-reviewed publications.
+He brings over four years of academic teaching and assistance experience, as well as more than three years of industry experience as a software engineer.